Skip to main content

 5. The contact details of two academic referees.

-6. A 500 word research proposal relating to food relating to the social and co-operative economy, detailing the research question, a short literature review and proposed research methodology.
+6. Please provide a 500 word research proposal relating to the area of Irish agricultural co-operatives which may cover areas such as strategy, leadership/governance and innovation including new co-operatives in the agriculture space.
+Your proposal should include the research question, a short literature review and proposed research methodology.

 7. A short personal statement on the applicant’s personal development objectives and motivation for pursuing a MSc by research.